Meet Our Founder

 Ms. Williams is an Armstrong Wildcat at heart, but in her sophomore year, she transferred to John Marshall High School.
 It was at John Marshall High School that Ms. Williams met one of her most inspirational teachers, Mrs. Odessa Smith.
-By coincidence, Mrs. Smith was the mother of now-famed Kemba Smith, who was a poster child for America's failed "War on Drugs".
-Her parents diligently advocated for her until then-President Clinton granted her clemency in 2000.
 Intimate conversations about the need to stay on track and be wary of the company we kept were commonplace in our Business classes.
 Mrs. Smith helped Ms. Williams land her first job in 1995 and was vigilant about Ms. Williams continuing her studies after graduation.

-In 2004, while visiting Richmond, Ms. Williams was contacted by a Detective Kimbrough, with Henrico County's Police Department.
+In 2004, while visiting Richmond, Ms. Williams was contacted by a Detective.
 She went in for questioning; in her naivety, knowing she had never done anything wrong.
 Her old co-worker had implicated Ms. Williams in an embezzlement case.
 Ms. Williams had left that employer in May 2002.
 The co-worker was still working for the employer and had destroyed documents and placed all of the blame on Ms. Williams, unbeknownst to her at the time.
 Ms. Williams was questioned and released.
-Shortly after, a warrant was issued for Ms. Williams' arrest in Norfolk, VA.
+Shortly after, a warrant was issued for Ms. Williams’ arrest.
 Her small children were placed in protective custody because there was no family in the area.
-Ms. Williams was released on her own recognizance and ordered to appear in Henrico County Circuit Court in September 2004.
+Ms. Williams was released on her own recognizance and ordered to appear in court.
 Ms. Williams was assigned a court appointed attorney at arraignment; another travesty of justice.
 Ms. Williams reached out to her court appointed attorney on several occasions leading up to their court date; to no avail.
 He would not return calls, would not show for meetings, and did not call one witness that Ms. Williams asked him to subpoena for her trial date.
-On the date of trial, her lawyer repeatedly asked Ms. Williams to take a plea - which she adamantly refused, citing her complete innocence - and the trial by judge proceeded.
-Ms. Williams was convicted, alongside her co-defendant, and sentenced to 5 years probation and to repay $5,532 in restitution - the combined amount of receipts she had signed for.
-Her co-defendant, having been convicted previously of credit card fraud, was sentenced to jail time and nearly $50,000 in restitution - bringing to light a secret that had been well hidden - her co-defendant was a functional addict, hiding her powder cocaine addiction while appearing to be a dedicated employee.
-Ms. Williams requested several times that her attorney file an appeal; he would wait until the very last day to submit it, never introducing any of the information he had known about from the beginning - the appeal was denied based on a 3 judge panel's decision.
-Ms. Williams reached out to different groups, including the Innocence Project, who would all tell her that because there was no biological evidence to contest and she wasn't incarcerated, that they could not review her case.
+On the date of trial, her lawyer repeatedly asked Ms. Williams to take a plea – which she adamantly refused, citing her complete innocence – and the trial by judge proceeded.
+Ms. Williams was convicted, alongside her co-defendant, and sentenced to 5 years probation and to repay $5,662 in restitution – the combined amount of receipts she had supposedly signed for, and ironically, the near identical amount of an unpaid auto repair bill from the company.
+Her co-defendant, having been convicted previously of credit card fraud, was sentenced to jail time and nearly $50,000 in restitution – bringing to light a secret that had been well hidden – her co-defendant suffered from substance use disorder, hiding her addiction while appearing to be a dedicated employee.
+Ms. Williams requested several times that her attorney file an appeal; he would wait until the very last day to submit it, never introducing any of the information he had known about from the beginning – the appeal was denied based on a 3 judge panel decision.
+Ms. Williams reached out to different groups, including the Innocence Project, who would all tell her that because there was no biological evidence to contest and she wasn’t incarcerated, that they could not review her case.
 She felt defeated but she pushed through.
-She would graduate with Honors on December 10, 2006 with a BS in Business Management, become a lead associate at her job, a successful Barber Stylist, Braider and Master Instructor, and a "serial" volunteer with various groups in the Hampton Roads area - determined not to be defined by her conviction.
+She would graduate with Honors on with a BS in Business Management, become a lead associate at her job, a successful Barber Stylist, Braider and Master Instructor, and a “serial” volunteer with various groups in the Hampton Roads area – determined not to be defined by her conviction.

 In 2009, Ms. Williams was still the lead Registrar at the hospital she had been at for 6 years.
 With the implementation of the electronic medical record system, administrative positions began to be eliminated.
 Ms. Williams was transferred to the Home Health Department, where they were required to run another background check.
 Ms. Williams was relieved of her services in November 2009, due to non-disclosure of a conviction.
 It didn’t matter that she had worked tirelessly in her position, working eleven 12-hour shifts in a row before, rotating shifts when necessary, and even covering 2 departments at a time.
 It didn’t matter than in the entire 6 years, she had never taken vacation, even when her mother was diagnosed with colon cancer.
 It didn’t matter that she had been a model employee who had access to personal information at all times, and never experienced a security breach.
 Ms. Williams was expendable because of a conviction that happened after she was hired.
 It was at that time that Ms. Williams returned to school to complete her Barber Stylist and Master Instructor training.